rich-frost/user-management-api/README.md

 To run the tests on the commandline, run `npm test` This will lint the code, run the Mocha & Chai tests as well as print out the test coverage report.

+Tests are run on port 4010 and against the TestUsersDB as defined in `config/tests.json`

 ## Documentation

-Live documentation is provided in Swagger at [http://localhost:4000/documentation]
+Live documentation is provided in Swagger at [http://localhost:4000/documentation](http://localhost:4000/documentation)

 ## This API should fullfil the following criteria: